Drug shows promise in 1st largely minority COVID-19 study

 The drug, given through an IV, tamps down a protein called interleukin-6 that’s often found in excess in COVID-19 patients.
 It failed in a previous study that tested it in people more severely ill from the coronavirus.
 The new study was done in the United States, South Africa, Kenya, Brazil, Mexico and Peru.
 About 85% of the 389 participants were Hispanic, Black, Native American or other ethnic or racial minorities.
 These groups have been disproportionately hurt by the pandemic.

 About 12% given the drug needed a breathing machine or died within 28 days versus about 19% of patients given a placebo.

-Looked at separately, there were fewer deaths among those on the drug — 8.6% versus 10.4% on placebo — but the difference was too small to say it might not have been due to chance.
+Looked at separately, deaths were statistically similar in the two groups.

 It’s unclear how the results will be viewed; another drug that works in a similar way failed in an experiment rigorously testing it in COVID-19 patients but some less scientific, observational studies have suggested benefit.